AdobeDocs/experience-platform.en/help/tags/extension-dev/submit/upload-and-test.md

 In order to use the API or command-line tools, you need a technical account with Adobe I/O. You must create the technical account in the I/O console and then use the Uploader tool to upload the extension package.

-For information on creating a technical account for use with tags in Adobe Experience Platform, please refer to the [Access Tokens](https://developer.adobelaunch.com/api/guides/access_tokens/) guide.
+For information on creating a technical account for use with tags in Adobe Experience Platform, please refer to the [Reactor API Getting Started](../../api/getting-started.md) guide.

 >[!IMPORTANT]
 >